Alveo/hcsvlab-docs/WebApp.md

 ### Assumptions

 * You have a fresh CentOS 6 machine.
 * You have a non-root user account on the machine with sudo privileges called 'devel'.
-It is helpful for devel to be able to sudo without a password (e.g. `usermod -a -G wheel devel && echo "%wheel ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/devel-sudo`) for this guide and also future Capistrano deployments.
+It is helpful for devel to be able to sudo without a password (e.g. `usermod -a -G wheel devel && echo "%wheel ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/devel-sudo`) both for this guide and future Capistrano deployments.
 * You are logged in as this user and are in the home directory.
 * You have a GitHub account and have set up ssh keys (see https://help.github.com/articles/generating-ssh-keys)
 * You have a local installation of Ansible